Apple Pay for web

 Flow displays the Apple Pay payment method to the customer.

-When the customer clicks the Pay option, Flow performs a payment request and handles any additional actions.
+When the customer selects Pay, Flow performs a payment request and handles any additional actions.
 For example, additional actions required for 3D Secure (3DS) authentication, or a third-party payment page redirect.

 You receive a webhook notifying you of the payment status.